 What Else Does NAC Do?

 Watch on my Youtube channel if you like

 Despite the name, feverfew is not used to reduce fevers but rather to help treat headaches.
 Feverfew contains substances called sesquiterpene lactones which appear to help migraine headaches.
 Other researchers have noted feverfew may help osteoarthritis.

-When researchers gave people a turmeric mouthwash, they found it worked as well in the prevention of plaque and gingivitis as the prescription antimicrobial mouthwash called chlorhexidine.
+When researchers gave people turmeric mouthwash, they found it worked as well in the prevention of plaque and gingivitis as the prescription antimicrobial mouthwash called chlorhexidine.

-Red raspberries contain numerous bioactive compounds including fatty acids, vitamins and minerals as well as flavonoids, lignans, and other phytonutrients.
+Red raspberries contain numerous bioactive compounds, including fatty acids, vitamins, and minerals as well as flavonoids, lignans, and other phytonutrients.
 Several studies, mostly conducted on animals, have shown red raspberries can lower LDL bad cholesterol, improve blood sugar levels and elevated blood pressure, reduce inflammation and bolster the body's antioxidant defenses.

 Methionine is a sulfur-containing essential amino acid.
 This means humans cant make Methionine so it must be obtained from food or supplements.
-Some research finds methionine may reduce colon cancer risk and even help ease symptoms of Parkinson's' disease although more human studies need to confirm this.
+Some research finds methionine may reduce colon cancer risk and even help ease symptoms of Parkinson's' disease, although more human studies need to confirm this.

 Yellow Dock Root

 Yellow dock root is common in Servia, Europe, and the US, which some consider annoying.
 However, the yellow roots of the yellow dock have been used for centuries as a health tonic and general blood purifier.
 It also appears to be a natural laxative.
 The plant is a good source of vitamins A and C as well as calcium, iron and phosphorous.
 Yellow dock is in the same family of plants as rhubarb.